-If you have a Red Hat Ansible Automation Platform subscription, use your Red Hat customer credentials when you launch Tower to access your subscription information (see instructions below).
+If you have a Red Hat Ansible Automation Platform subscription, use your Red Hat customer credentials when you launch the controller to access your subscription information (see instructions below).

 If you do not have a Red Hat Ansible Automation Platform subscription, you can request a trial subscription here or click Request Subscription and follow the instructions to request one.

-Disconnected environments with Satellite will be able to use the login flow on vm-based installations if they have configured subscription manager on the Tower instance to connect to their Satellite instance.
-Recommended workarounds for disconnected environments without Satellite include downloading a manifest from access.redhat.com in a connected environment, then uploading it to the disconnected Tower instance, or connecting to the Internet through a proxy server.
+Disconnected environments with Satellite will be able to use the login flow on vm-based installations if they have configured subscription manager on the controller instance to connect to their Satellite instance.
+Recommended workarounds for disconnected environments without Satellite include downloading a manifest from access.redhat.com in a connected environment, then uploading it to the disconnected controller instance, or connecting to the Internet through a proxy server.

 In order to use a disconnected environment, it is necessary to have a valid automation controller entitlement attached to your Satellite organization’s manifest.
 This can be confirmed by using

 If you have issues with the subscription you have received, please contact your Sales Account Manager or Red Hat Customer Service at https://access.redhat.com/support/contact/customerService/.

 When the controller launches for the first time, the Subscription screen automatically displays.

 By default, the option to retrieve and import your subscription is to upload a subscription manifest you generate from https://access.redhat.com/management/subscription_allocations.
 See Obtaining a subscriptions manifest for more detail.
 Once you have a subscription manifest, you can upload it by browsing to the location where the file is saved (the subscription manifest is the complete .zip file, not its component parts).